rhyslwells/Data-Archive/content/uncleaned/machine_learning.md

 What is reinforcement learning?;; A ML algorithm that learns through trial and error.

 **What are hyperparameters?**;; parameters in machine learning models that control the learning process.
-They are set before training, i.e. k-value in k-nearest neighbor or the number of nodes in a neural network.
+They are set before training, i.e. k-value in k-nearest neighbor or the number of nodes in a [[What is a neural network|neural network]].

 ---